binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ### Architecture

 There are no architects in Scrum.
 Just Developers.
 Some of those developers have architect qualities.
 They like to step back often to see the bigger picture and understand the interactions between the components and the people using the software.
 Including every aspect to do with the end product, the people intending to use it and the risks.
+A

 Agile architecture does a little design up front in collaboration with the team and everyone that has a vested interest.
 Agile architecture is not siloed, because it is part of development, just as analysing requirements and testing.
 It is all done in parallel.

 So, we do not really separate the discipline of architecture from a software developer that excels at doing what a traditional architect does as well as engineering.
+An architect is essentially an extreme version of the 'T' shaped developer.
+They have very broad knowledge and skill bases, with multiple deep specialities.
+Another defining factor that sets the architect apart is their ability to translate effectively between the most technical people on a project and the least technical.
+I like to think of them as the people that spend a lot of time riding the elevator of a high rise building.
+Most technical people toward the bottom of the building and least technical people at the top.
+The architect spends time on each level taking what he/she has learnt from all the other levels, then translating and applying it to the specific level.

 &nbsp;